Intermediate20 min readWater & Wastewater

 Mitsubishi Structured Text Example for Pump Control

 Complete working example demonstrating Structured Text implementation for Pump Control using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 (* Mitsubishi GX Works2/GX Works3 - Pump Control Control *)